Avoiding decoherence with giant atoms in a two-dimensional structured environment: Theoretical framework

 With the definitions above, the total Hamiltonian of the system is

-We note that this model is valid in the single-excitation manifold, as well as under the assumption of coupling to a single polarization of light and a single bosonic band.
-We also work in the continuum limit ($N\to\infty$), which allows us to disregard effects arising from the finite size of the bath.
+We note that this model is valid in the single-excitation subspace, as well as under the assumption of coupling to a single polarization of light and a single bosonic band.
+We also work in the continuum limit (i.e., $N\to\infty$ in the analytics, and $tJ \ll N/2$ in the simulations), which allows us to disregard effects arising from the finite size of the bath.
 Additionally, we neglect couplings to other reservoirs by assuming that the losses induced by such couplings occur at a significantly lower rate than the relevant dynamics we study.
 Lastly, we assume weak coupling strengths $g_{ip} < J$ and $g_{ip} \ll \omega_i, \bathfreq\; \forall i, p$, in order to comply with the RWA we applied in \eqref{eq:H_int}.

-This theoretical model may be used to describe cold atoms coupled to photonic crystals~\cite{Hood2016, Yu2019} or optical lattices~\cite{Krinner2018, Stewart2020, Gonzalez-Tudela2019}, as well as superconducting qubits coupled to microwave photonic crystals~\cite{Liu2017, Sundaresan2019, Harrington2019, Kollar2019, Carusotto2020} or superconducting metamaterials~\cite{Mirhosseini2018, Indrajeet2020, Kim2021, Ferreira2021, Scigliuzzo2022}.
+This theoretical model may be used to describe cold atoms coupled to photonic crystals~\cite{Hood2016, Yu2019} or optical lattices~\cite{Krinner2018, Stewart2020, Gonzalez-Tudela2019}, as well as superconducting qubits coupled to microwave photonic crystals~\cite{Liu2017, Sundaresan2019, Harrington2019, Kollar2019, Carusotto2020} or superconducting metamaterials~\cite{Mirhosseini2018, Indrajeet2020, Kim2021, Ferreira2021, Scigliuzzo2022, Zhang2023, Jouanny2024}.
 Due to the intricate nature of the setup (2D resonator lattice \emph{and} multiplicity of atoms \emph{and} multiplicity of coupling points per atom arranged in a nontrivial manner), the experimental realization of cold atoms in the GA regime requires excellent control of a dynamical state-dependent optical lattice~\cite{Gonzalez-Tudela2019}.
 Such implementation remains elusive to date, and we thus consider our setup to be most readily implementable with superconducting qubits.
 We note that, in such a case, arranging for the multiple coupling points may be aided by flip-chip technology~\cite{Rosenberg2017, Rahamim2017, Kosen2022}.